-Crohn’s disease (CD) is an inflammatory bowel disease that can affect any part of the gastrointestinal tract, but most often affects the end of the small intestine (ileum), the colon, or both.
+Crohn’s disease is an inflammatory bowel disease that can affect any part of the gastrointestinal tract, but it most often affects the end of the small intestine (ileum), the colon, or both.

-There is no cure for Crohn’s, but you can work toward disease remission with effective treatment.
-Not treating Crohn’s allows the disease to progress.
 To be effective, your Crohn’s treatment should be consistent.
-If it’s not, complications can result.
-So, it’s important to stick with a healthy diet and continue taking your medication even when you are feeling well.
+It’s important to stick with a healthy diet and continue taking your medication even when you’re feeling well.

-Here are seven complications associated with untreated Crohn’s disease.
+Here are some of the complications associated with untreated Crohn’s disease:

-A bowel obstruction occurs when intestinal contents are partially or fully blocked and unable to move.
+A bowel obstruction, also known as intestinal blockage, occurs when intestinal contents are partially or fully blocked and unable to move.
 There are several ways that this can occur in people with Crohn’s disease:

 - Inflammation can thicken the intestinal walls enough to narrow or even close off the intestinal tract.